“Top Secret Rosies,” one hour dramatic television series

-“Top Secret Rosies”, a four-part television miniseries, is a fictionalized retelling of the true story of women, math, and technology that helped win WWII and usher in the modern computer age.
+“Top Secret Rosies”, an episodic television series, is a fictionalized retelling of the true story of women, math, and technology that helped win WWII and usher in the modern computer age.

 While Rosie the Riveter uses her brawn, these top secret Rosies supply brainpower that makes each bomb deadly accurate.
 Along the way, they discover opportunity and love amid the chaos of war.

 In 1942, a secret U.S. military program was launched to recruit women to the war effort.
 But unlike the public efforts to recruit Rosie to the factory, this search targeted female mathematicians who would become human computers for the U.S. Army.
 It is now 1944 and the war looks no closer to ending.
 The Army needs more women mathematicians.